Rose Therapy Center

 STEPS Program

-The STEPS is a program that provides a path for students with mild to moderate disabilities to cultivate skills for a successful future.
-By valuing each student's unique abilities and developing their individual potential, we provide educational enrichment and the skills for meaningful employment
+STEPS is a program that provides a path for students with mild to moderate disabilities to cultivate skills for a successful future.
+By valuing each student's unique abilities and developing their individual potential, we provide educational enrichment and the skills for meaningful employment.

 Baylor University Center for Developmental Disabilities